Michael A. Taylor Player Props: Twins vs. Tigers

 Michael A. Taylor At The Plate

-- Taylor has seven doubles, 10 home runs and nine walks while batting .221.
+- Taylor is batting .223 with eight doubles, 10 home runs and nine walks.

-- In 53.3% of his games this season (32 of 60), Taylor has picked up at least one hit, and in seven of those games (11.7%) he recorded more than one.
+- In 54.1% of his games this season (33 of 61), Taylor has picked up at least one hit, and in seven of those games (11.5%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.